jvivard/email_security-shopify/email-security-system/README.md

 ```
 with JSON parameters to customize the fetch criteria.

+### Code Style

+This project uses a consistent code style.
+Please ensure your contributions adhere to it.

 ## Security Notes

 - All sensitive information is stored in environment variables